What are Glioblastomas?

 Treatment Plan for Glioblastoma

-Surgical Options
+Surgical Options for Glioblastoma

 - Craniotomy: The standard procedure for most brain tumors, including glioblastoma, involves removing a portion of the skull to access the tumor.

 - Awake Craniotomy: This specialized procedure is performed when tumors are located in regions controlling essential functions.
 During the operation, the patient is awakened to help map critical brain areas, enabling the surgeon to avoid these regions while excising the tumor.
 Despite being awake, patients do not experience pain due to the use of local anesthesia and the brain’s lack of pain receptors.
-MD Anderson’s neurosurgeons are among the most experienced in the world at performing this complex surgery.

 - Laser Interstitial Thermal Therapy (LITT): LITT is particularly useful for tumors that are difficult to reach through traditional surgery.
 During the procedure, a laser catheter is guided to the tumor using intraoperative MRI.
 The laser heats the tumor, targeting cancer cells while minimizing damage to surrounding healthy brain tissue.